-Games like NBA ShootOut 2000
+Games similar to NBA ShootOut 2000:

 eFootball PES 2020